 The Student Aid System

-Student aid reduces the financial barriers many individuals face to postsecondary access and success.
 Grant aid and tax benefits lower the overall price of education for students and families, making the net price of college less than the published price.
 Education loans do not lower the price, but they do make it possible to spread payments out over time.
-Parents can also spread their contributions to their children’s education out over time.
 Work-study earnings frequently replace other earnings, but may increase the availability of employment for students.

-The complex set of financial aid programs described in Trends in Student Aid 2014 creates opportunities for students, but there is broad consensus that the same number of dollars could be used more effectively.
-Understanding what the components of the system are; how grants, loans, tax benefits, and work-study aid are distributed; and how they have changed over time is a first step.
-But the growth in aid dollars has meaning only in the context of the growth in the price of college and in the number of students enrolling — information included in Trends in College Pricing 2014.
+Understanding what the components of the system are; how grants, loans, tax benefits, and work-study aid are distributed; and how they have changed over time is critical, but the growth in aid dollars has meaning only in the context of the growth in the price of college and in the number of students enrolling — information included in Trends in College Pricing 2015.

-The information in both publications is a prerequisite for improving the student aid system.
-Incorporating evidence about what makes aid programs effective in supporting college access and success is a vital next step.
-Most obvious from the review of the system presented here is the problem of complexity.
-If successful, current efforts to simplify the array of programs, the application processes, and the eligibility criteria are promising.
-It is also critical to focus on directing subsidies to students whose educational outcomes are most likely to be improved because of the aid.
+The information in both publications is a prerequisite for improving the student aid system, but it is also important to examine evidence about what makes aid programs effective in supporting college access and success.
+If successful, current efforts to simplify the array of programs, the application processes, and the eligibility criteria are promising improvements.
+It is also critical to focus on directing subsidies to students whose educational outcomes are most likely to be improved by the receipt of student aid.

 The student aid system is a vital component of efforts to increase economic mobility, the quality of the labor force, and the long-run strength of the economy.
 The information in Trends in Student Aid provides valuable perspective on how that system is operating.